 What is a purchase requisition?

-The purchase requisition process starts with a purchase requisition, a document that is created by the purchaser and submitted to the department that controls finances.
-Consider this the part of the process where you get the thumbs up to purchase the goods and services you want.
+The purchase requisition process starts with a purchase requisition or purchase request form, a document that is created by the purchaser and submitted to the department that controls finances.
+Consider this the part of the purchasing process where you get the thumbs up to purchase the goods and services you want.
 You’re not actually ordering anything, you’re getting the approval to do so.
 This serves as the first step in an efficient audit trail for purchasing.

-Using our dental healthcare client as an example, the purchase requisition would include the purchaser’s location (dental healthcare clinic’s location), the quantity and description of supplies requested (500 floss tip toothbrushes), the name of the vendor that is providing the goods (e.g. Colgate®), and the price ($2,000.00), and the requested delivery date.
+Using our dental healthcare client as an example, the purchase requisition would include the purchaser’s location (dental healthcare clinic’s location), the quantity and description of supplies requested (500 floss tip toothbrushes), the name of the vendor that is providing the goods (e.g. Colgate®), the price ($2,000.00), and the requested delivery date.
 The clinic would then share this document directly with the purchasing department for approval, rejection, or further discussion.